 Clarissa Wong is an editor at the Feminist Press, where she acquires and edits fiction, memoir, and narrative non-fiction.
 Prior to the Feminist Press, she worked on children’s books and graphic novels.
 She is drawn to stories with a strong, unique voice (especially from a multicultural point of view) that hooks the readers in on the first page.

-Moving to New York and earning a position with St. Martin's Press was a dream come true.
-Having recently transitioned from Marketing Operations to Editorial within SMP, I bring a unique understanding of list management and sales analysis to the table.
-Since this transition, I've had the pleasure of assisting with a number of best-selling and high-profile authors, including Henry Marsh and Jeff Weaver.
-I’m primarily seeking voice-driven unforgettable commercial and literary fiction.
-I’m particularly drawn toward psychological thrillers with elements of suspense, debuts, page-turning beach reads, women's fiction, and mysteries.
-In YA, I particularly love heart-felt contemporary fiction focused on friendships, fun romances, and coming-of-age themes.
-I look to fall in love with the characters and the voice.
-I'm also seeking psychological suspense on the YA side.
-In nonfiction, strong female narratives and true crime that reads like a heart-racing thriller especially appeal to me.
+Samantha Zukergood said moving to New York and earning a position with St. Martin's Press was a dream come true.
+Having recently transitioned from Marketing Operations to Editorial within SMP, she brings a unique understanding of list management and sales analysis to the table.
+Since this transition, she's had the pleasure of assisting with a number of best-selling and high-profile authors, including Henry Marsh and Jeff Weaver.
+She's primarily seeking voice-driven unforgettable commercial and literary fiction.
+She's particularly drawn toward psychological thrillers with elements of suspense, debuts, page-turning beach reads, women's fiction, and mysteries.
+In YA, she particularly loves heart-felt contemporary fiction focused on friendships, fun romances, and coming-of-age themes.
+She looks to fall in love with the characters and the voice.
+She's also seeking psychological suspense on the YA side.
+In nonfiction, strong female narratives and true crime that reads like a heart-racing thriller especially appeal to her.

 Literary agents will be announced in advance of each Conference.
 Possible participants in the Agents Panels include: